The Top 15 Benefits of a Website for Small Businesses

 Every small business owner needs a website.
 If you don’t have one yet, now is the perfect time to get started on it.
 While it is possible for your business to succeed without a website, a web presence can help you open so many doors.

 If you don’t know anything about website design, don’t worry.
 You don’t need to spend months and thousands of dollars to set something up.
-Our Remixer site builder enables you to create a powerful and professional-looking site — even if you’re a complete beginner.
-Start building your own Remixer site for free.
+Our WordPress website builder enables you to create a powerful and professional-looking site — even if you’re a complete beginner.
+Start building your own site today.